mireq/django-simple-paginator/README.rst

 Project has been renamed to `django-universal-paginator <https://github.com/mireq/django-universal-paginator>`_

 New project has pypi package and supports cursor navigation.
-Usage is exact same except of renamed settings to match get_elided_page_range of builtin Django paginator arguments.
+Usage is exact same except of renamed settings to match get_elided_page_range method arguments.

 Install
 -------